Aggressive Christianity Missionary Training Corps

 The Aggressive Christianity Missions Training Corps (abbreviated ACMTC; also known as the Holy Tribal Nation, the Free Love Ministries, or the Life Force Team) is a militant Christian fundamentalist cult.
 The ministry, founded in 1981 by James and Deborah Green (sometimes collectively referred to as the Generals; James is often called General James and sometimes Jim; Deborah is referred to as General Deborah, formerly Lila), still retains its military structure, partially based on the original pattern of the Salvation Army.

 ACMTC's starting location was Sacramento, California, and it finally settled east of the rural town of Fence Lake, in Cibola County, New Mexico, 60 mi south of Gallup.

 In August 2017, Deborah Green and her son-in-law Peter Green were arrested on charges of sexual abuse of children.
 Peter Green, a manager at the ministry's Fence Lake location, was charged with 100 counts of criminal sexual penetration of a child, while Deborah Green faced charges of child abuse, negligent abuse and criminal sexual penetration.
 Deborah Green's son Joshua Green was also arrested and charged with failure to register the birth of his son.

 Four other members of the ministry in New Mexico, Amos River, Victoria River, Ruth River and Timothy River, were also arrested in August 2017 on felony charges of failure to register the births of their 11 children.
-The ACMTC went under investigation by the Children, Youth and Families Department of New Mexico.
+The New Mexico Children, Youth, and Families Department also investigated the ACMTC organization.

 In September 2018, Deborah Green was sentenced to 72 years in prison after being convicted of child rape, kidnapping and child abuse.
 She was later released on January 28, 2022, following a complete dismissal of her charges.
 On April 21, 2025, the New Mexico Supreme Court reinstated her child abuse conviction, finding that evidence "directly implicated Defendant in the commission of the crime."

 James Green pleaded no contest to child abuse charges and in December 2018 was sentenced to ten years in prison.
-As of 2025, the New Mexico Corrections Department lists James Green as released to probation/parole with Offender ID# 526955.
+As of 2025, the New Mexico Corrections Department listed him as released to probation/parole with Offender ID# 526955.